 Honours thesis students who require assistance regarding research software and the development of on-line surveys, beyond advice from the honours thesis supervisor, may wish to seek advice from Bill Eickmeier (Computer Systems Manager and Research Programmer; PAS 4008; ext 36638; email email@example.com).
 Students are expected to manage much of this process independently and will be given access to a self-help website.
-Most students will be able to work independently using the web form template notes Bill has posted on the web.
+Most students will be able to work independently using a Qualtrics account provided by the thesis supervisor, or using the web form template notes Bill has posted on the web.
 However, Bill is available to provide additional guidance if he is given at least three to four weeks advance notice.

 Caution regarding off-campus data collection

 If you are planning to collect data off-campus, please read carefully the "Field Work Risk Management" requirements provided by the University of Waterloo Safety Office.
 "Field Work" refers to any activity undertaken by members of the university in any location external to University of Waterloo campuses for the purpose of research, study, training or learning.

 We assume that insurance for private vehicles is up to the owners and that insurance for rental vehicles, if applicable, would be through the rental company.
 Further details of University of Waterloo policies regarding travel.